Kanjasmita95/Capstone_project/Bookstore/README.md

 3. JavaScript
 4. React

-- Node JS, Express JS and MongoDb is used for Backend server which is deployed on Vercel.
+- Node JS, Express JS and MongoDb is used for Backend.

 ## Features:
 1. User Authentication (Signup, Login and Logout)